 4. Dombeck, M. The Paradoxical Sinclair Method For Treating Alcohol Dependence. centersite.net

 This website makes no recommendations about The Sinclair Method.
-Neither this website nor your host receives any benefit from describing it.
+Nor does this website or your host receives any benefit from describing it.
 Description does not imply endorsement.